reppners/fluentvalidation/README.md

 Some Trivia
 ===========

 Since certain validations (such as argument and state validations) require a validation object to hold the context information of the check, we use an object pool to minimize the creation of validation objects.
 While this produces a slight initial overhead, it won't matter if you make ten or ten million validations, the same few objects are used.
-Checks are thread-safe too.

 At most, only one small state object is created when checks do not fail.
 This means that a mimial footprint is required unless exceptions are actually thrown.
 For assumptions, there is no footprint at all unless a check fails.